Aliceravier/java-typestate-checker/README.md

-# Mungo plugin for Checker Framework
+# Java Typestate Checker plugin for Checker Framework

+*Work in progress...*

 ## How it works